diferential/tt-rf-playground/README.md

 - [ ] take care of long digital paths in routing with buffers
 - [ ] try macros with analog and digital together
 - [ ] ?
 LVS

+TODO: check the idac1 changes.
+TODO: need stronger transistors to pins also.

 ## Resources